maldil/ICSE2022_ArtifactEvaluation/README.md

 **Step 1.3**:  [This folder](https://drive.google.com/file/d/1mWy046yjHrywRUf_g_wklwiyGtb5Ggtn/view?usp=sharing) should be downloaded, unzipped, and saved to the `$FOLDER_PATH` directory.
 You should see the following folder in the `$FOLDER_PATH` directory.

->**Note** - If you have a Windows operating system, the zipped folder will be extracted to another parent directory.
+>**Note** - If the reviewer use a Windows operating system, the zipped folder will be extracted to another parent directory.
 Check that the `$FOLDER_PATH` contains the following downloaded directory (not the one that you are extracting the zipped folder).

 <img src="https://github.com/maldil/ICSE2022_ArtifactEvaluation/blob/main/Images/Atrifact_Folder.png" width="200" height="230" />